 | Burlington | LabCorp Headquarters | A former textile town that has successfully transitioned into a major hub for life sciences. |

 One of the biggest questions for parents is, “What happens after graduation?”
 The Piedmont Triad is actively answering that question with significant economic development.
-The region is no longer just about furniture and textiles; it has become a center for aerospace, life sciences, and advanced manufacturing.
+The region is no longer just about furniture and textiles. it has become a center for aerospace, life sciences, and advanced manufacturing.
 Major companies like Boom Supersonic (at Piedmont Triad International Airport) and Toyota (building a massive battery plant nearby) are creating thousands of high-skilled jobs.
 This means a student who falls in love with the area during college now has compelling reasons to stay and build a career.

 An unknown number from any area code can feel suspicious.
 Scammers use a technique called “spoofing” to make it look like they’re calling from a legitimate, local 336 number.
 Their goal is to make you more likely to pick up.